ashychiu/dsa-cohort/day1.md

 - Explain what the TOTAL time complexity is
   o For example, if a function had one linear and a nested for...loop, it would be: n + n^2

+**Answer:**
+Total time complexity is the total time required to run the algorithm.

 - Explain what the CONSOLIDATED time complexity is o For example, if a function had one linear and a nested for...loop, it would condense to: n^2